-Welcome to the Referendum draft of the neighbourhood plan for the historic parish of Maltby.
+Welcome to the 'Submission' draft neighbourhood plan for the historic parish of Maltby.

 In 2013 a Town Plan was published for Maltby.
 The product of consultation with the community and other interested bodies, it identified the main issues that affect individuals living and working in Maltby and proposed realistic approaches to address them.
 It was a sound plan.
 However, its non-statutory nature meant that it had limited influence on planning and other important matters affecting the Town.